-To bring the festival week at the peak, the world’s top violinist and

-	conductor, Maxim Vengerov, will attend the Festival.
-The Maestro will

-	offer master classes to select violinists, preparing them before the

-	gala concert, which he will conduct himself the following day!
+To bring the festival week at the peak, the world’s top violinist and conductor, Maxim Vengerov, will attend the Festival.
+The Maestro will offer master classes to select violinists, preparing them before the Concerto Masterclass, which he will conduct himself the following day!

 Open Master Class with Maxim Vengerov

 To get coaching from Maestro Vengerov in the Open Master Class, you must first become an active participant and submit a video in your application form.
 This video can be one or more pieces of your choice totaling 15 minutes.
 Maestro Vengerov will evaluate the video himself.